true-while/pg-ai-azd/Demoguides/demogide.md

 <img src="https://raw.githubusercontent.com/true-while/pg-ai-azd/main/Demoguides/rg.png" alt="RG content" style="width:100%;">
 <br></br>

-### What can I demo from this scenario after deployment
+### What can I demo from this scenario after deployment?

-This demo environment has been created to support the delivery of courses DP-3021 and AI-3019.
+This demo environment has been created to support the delivery of courses `DP-3021` and `AI-3019`.
 It focuses on the deployment and configuration of PostgreSQL, as well as its integration with Azure AI services.
 The demos are organized to follow the sequence of modules in the corresponding classes.

-## DP-3021.
-Configure and migrate to Azure Database for PostgreSQL
+## DP-3021: Configure and migrate to Azure Database for PostgreSQL

 ### Demo #1 Provision PostgreSQL and Configure Server parameters